boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 Protocol:
 1. The client:
    1. [Opens a request session](systems-architecture.md#request-session) for the given user id `user_id`.
-   1. Calls [`retrieve_storage_key`](#retrieve-storagekey-functionality), the output of which is `storage_key`.
+   1. Calls [`retrieve_storage_key`](#retrievestoragekey-functionality), the output of which is `storage_key`.
 The implementation SHOULD keep this key in memory only and not write to disk.
    1. [Retrieves](#client-side-storage) the ciphertext `ciphertext` associated to `key_id` from local storage.
         1. If successful, computes `arbitrary_key = Dec(storage_key, ciphertext, user_id||key_id)`, outputs `arbitrary_key`, and closes the request session.
         1. Otherwise, continues.
    1. Sends a request message to the key server over the open session's secure channel.
 This message MUST indicate the desire to retrieve the backed up secret and contain `user_id` and `key_id`.
 1. The key server:
     1. Runs a validity check on the received request, `user_id`, and `key_id`.
-That is,
+       If this check fails, the server MUST reject the request:
         1. There must be a valid open request session,
         1. The request must conform to the expected format and content,
         1. The `user_id` must be of the expected format and length, and should match that of the open request session,
         1. The `key_id` must be associated with the given `user_id` in the key server's database.
-       If this check fails, the server MUST reject the request.
     1. [Retrieves](#server-side-storage) the associated ciphertext and associated data for the given pair `(user_id, key_id)` from its database and sends this ciphertext, together with the associated data, to the client.
 1. The client:
     1. Computes `arbitrary_key = Dec(storage_key, ciphertext, user_id||"storage key")`, where `ciphertext` is the received ciphertext from the key server.